| Version 5.3 of the 32-bit

 managers, and Get(signal) on z/OS.

-Note: An application running on a WebSphere MQ client
+Note: An application running on a MQ client

 may connect to more than one queue Manager concurrently, or use a queue